Skip to main content

 Yes!
 Please see the Agented Pitches tab on the homepage of our website and post your pitch in the age category of your project under that tab.

-Do I need a completed manuscript?
+Do I need a completed manuscript before I pitch?

 What happens if my pitch receives a comment?